-Mr. David (Dave) S. Floyd, CPL is the Learning Director for Life Cycle Management and a Professor in Logistics at the Defense Acquisition University (DAU) located at Fort Belvoir, VA.
-He manages the development and update of over 50 Continuous Logistics Learning (CLL) modules.
-He also teaches the LOG 340 Life Cycle Product Support and LOG 211 Supportability Analysis courses.
+Mr. David (Dave) S. Floyd, CPL, has been the Learning Director for Life Cycle Management and a Professor in Logistics at the Defense Acquisition University (DAU) located at Fort Belvoir, VA. the past 10 years.
+He manages the development and revision of 40 Continuous Learning Logistics (CLL) courses.
+He also teaches the LOG 211 Supportability Analysis course.
 He managed development of the LOG 340 and the LOG 215 Technical Data Management courses, both of which were competitively awarded the DAU Excellence Award for Curriculum Development.
-Mr. Floyd supported the Office of the Deputy Assistant Secretary of Defense for Materiel Readiness while serving as DAU’s representative to the Product Support Assessment Team (PSAT) IPT #1 Performance Based Logistics and IPT #3 Industrial Integration where he participated in the development of the DoD Product Support Manager Guidebook, Product Support Business Case Analysis Guidebook, Logistics Assessment Guidebook and the Public-Private Partnering Guidebook.
-He was also the principal author of the Integrated Product Support (IPS) Elements Guidebook.
+Mr. Floyd supported the Office of the Deputy Assistant Secretary of Defense for Materiel Readiness while serving as DAU’s representative to the Product Support Assessment Team (PSAT where he participated in the development of the DoD Product Support Manager Guidebook, Product Support Business Case Analysis Guidebook, Logistics Assessment Guidebook and the Public-Private Partnering Guidebook.
+He is the principal author of DAU’s Integrated Product Support (IPS) Elements Guidebook.